top of page

 Construction east of the Coastal Construction Control Line is subject to state-level review by the Florida Department of Environmental Protection.
 CCCL permits address structural integrity in extreme wind and storm surge events, dune impact, beach access, and protected species habitat including sea turtle nesting.
 CCCL review timelines are generally measured in months rather than weeks.

-Substantial improvement and substantial damage thresholds, defined as fifty percent of the structure's market value, trigger full code compliance requirements that may include elevation of the existing structure.
+Improvement and damage thresholds, defined as fifty percent of the structure's market value, trigger full code compliance requirements that may include elevation of the existing structure.
 This calculation is particularly significant for renovations of older Boynton Beach properties.

 Online Permitting and Application Procedures